 Feature walls are still very much a thing, considered an ideal way to invigorate a room without too much time or money.
 Feature walls also give you the opportunity to embrace pattern which you might otherwise avoid, for fear of overpowering the decor.
 If you’re looking for an easy DIY and decorating project to refresh your home, wallpapering a feature wall in your living, dining or bedroom, could be just what your space needs to take it from drab to fab.

-Jody Hudson, Stylist and James Hughes, In-House Decorator at Graham & Brown share their step-by-step guide on how to wallpaper a feature wall.
-Use it, and reinvigorating your room should be a breeze…
+Jody Hudson, Stylist and James Hughes, In-House Decorator at Graham & Brown shares their step-by-step guide on how to wallpaper a feature wall.
+Use this simple advice, and reinvigorating your room should be a breeze…

 How to wallpaper a feature wall

 Preparing your walls for wallpapering is quick, easy and essential.
 First start by removing any grease, dust or dirt with a damp sponge, and fill in any small cracks with filler.
 For really troublesome walls, think about applying a lining paper first, to get a smooth base.

 2. Draw a plumb line

 Start by drawing a plumb line (a vertical straight line from which you will hang the first drop of wallpaper against) about 50cm from the left-hand corner of the wall you are about to paper.

 Apply wallpaper paste directly to your wall with a paint roller or wide brush.
 Paste over the plumb line and at least 2cm wider than the width of the wallpaper.